2.2 Encryption in wireless networking

 You will look at encryption and decryption in more detail next week when we explain how cryptography works.

-At time of writing (2020), the recommended security mechanism for Wi-Fi networks is Wi-Fi Protected Access 2 (WPA2), which uses a more secure key to encrypt the transmitted data.
-This security mechanism has become the default configuration for Wi-Fi networks, and must be supported by all Wi-Fi devices for them to be compliant with the 802.11 standard.
-WPA (or WPA1) was an initial standard which is now superseded and WPA2(AES), meaning WPA2 with AES encryption, is the current standard.
-TKIP was an earlier encryption protocol used and it is not considered secure anymore.
+In 2018, most equipment for Wi-Fi networks use Wi-Fi Protected Access 2 (WPA2), which uses a more secure key to encrypt the transmitted data.
+This security mechanism has become the default configuration for wi-fi networks, and must be supported by all wi-fi devices in order for them to be compliant with the 802.11 standard.